Visit dayinsurance.com for short term van insurance

 Temporary van insurance policies, like standard ones, can come with an array of features to bolster your cover.
 Some of these may be included as part of your deal, while others will cost extra if you want to add them to your policy.
 Most insurers should offer:

 - Breakdown cover: Breakdown cover pays for the cost of calling for roadside assistance and garage repairs for your van if it breaks down.
 Many temporary van insurance policies will include breakdown cover as standard

 - Courtesy vehicles: Courtesy vehicle cover is often associated with breakdown cover, and it gives you access to a replacement vehicle while yours in in for repairs.
 However with short-term policies this may work differently

 - Driving abroad cover: If you need to insure a van for a short trip into mainland Europe you’ll be able to add cover for this.
-However as a result of the UK leaving the EU, you’ll need to carry a green card to prove you’re insured when across the Channel
+You must also carry a green card and display a GB sticker on the van to prove you’re insured when across the Channel

 - Motor legal protection: Motor legal protection offers cover for any legal costs you might face relating to a motor insurance claim

 - Personal accident cover: Personal accident cover will pay out a lump sum if you’re injured or killed as a result of a road accident – the pay-out amount will depend on the severity of the accident